AndroidTeach/TourPlanner/README.md

 # Tour-Planner
-This is an android application to plan tour inside pakistan and backed is based on Firebase
+This is an android application to plan tour inside pakistan and backed is based on Firebase. for more information contact me: erfanali2012@gmail.com

+The Server of the application is also android based.
+Server Code:

 ![screenshot_20171218-221436](https://user-images.githubusercontent.com/40911364/42409380-2bfce164-81f3-11e8-8b36-7c4e9fa95af2.png)
 ![screenshot_20171218-221439](https://user-images.githubusercontent.com/40911364/42409381-2c453446-81f3-11e8-9ec6-6ca488c8a95e.png)